There’s nothing more frustrating for a fish owner than looking into your aquarium to see one of your fish floating lifelessly at the surface.

 Fin rot isn’t exactly a disease in itself, it is usually a symptom of a different illness.
 It can be difficult to determine the cause of fin rot but it can include fighting with other fish, stress, bacteria, parasites, ammonia poisoning and poor water quality.

-Interpet Aquarium Anti Fungus and Finrot disease treatment can quickly treat fin rot, mouth rot and cotton wool disease in fish.
-As soon as you notice that any of the above conditions has affected your tank it is important to act quickly in order to tackle it, prevent the spread of the disease and decrease the likelihood that the fish will die.
+An Aquarium Anti Fungus and Finrot disease treatment can quickly treat fin rot, mouth rot and cotton wool disease in fish.
+As soon as you notice that any of the above conditions have affected your tank it is important to act quickly in order to tackle it, prevent the spread of the disease and decrease the likelihood that the fish will die.

 What else can I do to prevent the disease from spreading?

-As well as using an appropriate disease treatment, quarantine can be used to prevent the spread of diseases from one fish to other fish in the tank.
-A quarantine tank can be an effective way of preventing other fish from getting ill and to help treat the diseased fish.
+As well as using an appropriate disease treatment, quarantine can be used to prevent the spread of diseases from one fish to another fish in the tank.
+A quarantine tank can be an effective way of preventing other fish from getting ill and helping treat the diseased fish.